VIII. TRILATERAL YOUTH FORUM

 With the aim of adding the perspective of active young people to the new trialogue, DRJUG e.V. (the Alumni Association of the German-Russian Youth Parliament), the Student Parliament of the Republic of Poland, the University of Warsaw Students’ Union and the Russian-Polish Youth Council teamed up in 2013 to organize the first Trilateral Youth Forum in Warsaw.

-The Forum was then successfully held in Munich in 2014, in Moscow in 2015, in Wroclaw in 2016 and followed by the forum close to Potsdam, in Bad Freienwalde, in October 2017.
-Bad Freienwalde was a symbolic location to the idea of the forum: located right on the German-Polish border, the city of Bad Freienwalde has a great history and is home to many notable people.
+The Forum was then successfully held in Munich in 2014, in Moscow in 2015, in Wroclaw in 2016 and followed by the forum in Bad Freienwalde close to Potsdam in October 2017.
+Bad Freienwalde was a symbolic location regarding the idea of the forum: located right on the German-Polish border, the city of Bad Freienwalde has a great history and is home to many notable people.
 Bad Freienwalde is associated with the famous Foreign Minister of Germany Walther Rathenau.
+In 2018, the Trilateral Youth Forum moved to Kazan, the capital and largest city of the Republic of Tatarstan, Russia.